The new Mikoyan interceptor

 Foxhound – the successor of the MiG-25

-The MiG-31, nato name Foxhound, was its name.
-It had a top speed of 2.83 mach and a service ceiling almost as high as the MiG-25.
+The MiG-31, NATO reporting name Foxhound, was its name.
+It had a top speed of 2.83 Mach and a service ceiling almost as high as the MiG-25.
 It was built to intercept and take out targets at any altitude within its service ceiling and it is effective at any weather condition, day or night.
 It is also built to be effective against passive and active electronic countermeasures and against heat flares.
 The big improvement over its predecessor is its weapons arsenal.
 The Mig-31 can be equipped with a very big arsenal of weapons and guns, which are listed below:

 |Guns:||1x Gsh-6-23 cannon|